The Absolute Best French Onion Soup Recipe

 - 1/2 Cup of Water

-- 4 Cups Low Sodium Chicken Stock (homemade is always best)
+- 4 Cups Low Sodium Chicken Stock or Chicken Bone Broth (homemade is always best)

 - 1/2 Cup Dry Sherry (do not use cream sherry!)

-- 8 ounces of Shredded Gruyere Cheese (also try smoked for an extra punch)
+- 8 ounces of Shredded Gruyere Cheese (or try smoked Gruyere cheese for extra flavor pop)

 - 8 Sprigs of Fresh Thyme (combine with bay leaf, tied with butchers string in a bouquet garni)